slychief/talks_and_tutorials/README.md

 **Alexander Schindler**, AIT Austrian Institute of Technology<br>

-Alexander Schindler researches audio-visual aspects of music information.
-He is currently employed as a researcher with the Vienna University of Technology and as scientist at the Austrian Institute of Technology (AIT).
-He has specialized on applying deep learning methods to analyze music related information in visual media such as music videos or album-art images, as well as sound event detection and audio similarity estimations.
-His research interests include information retrieval, specifically audio and video retrieval, image processing and machine learning with a focus on deep neural networks.
+I am researching audio-visual aspects of music or acoustic information in general.
+I am currently employed as scientist at the Austrian Institute of Technology (AIT) and part-time as researcher at the Vienna University of Technology.
+I am specialized in applying deep learning methods to multi-modal approaches to music-related content analysis including music videos or album-art images, as well as sound event detection and audio similarity estimations.
+My research interests include information retrieval, specifically audio and video retrieval, image processing and machine learning with a focus on deep neural networks.

 Website: http://ifs.tuwien.ac.at/~schindler<br>Twitter: https://twitter.com/Slychief<br>LinkedIn: https://www.linkedin.com/in/schindleralexander<br>